spences10/scottspence.com/posts/2020/11/01/patching-gatsby-react-router-scroll/index.md

 ## Watch me do it on Twitch

-Here's a [livestream] of me applying the changes with bonus happy dance!
+Here's a [live stream] of me applying the changes with bonus happy dance!

 ## Done!